UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint2/sprint2.md

 ## BRAV-62
 - Create UI and logic to display meal plan information depending on which item is clicked in the list.

+## BRAV-3
+- Complete stories/tasks BRAV-45, BRAV-46

+## BRAV-4
+- Complete stories/tasks BRAV-47, BRAV-48, BRAV-62

+## BRAV-69
+- Change the data architecture of database, clustering meal plans and attaching a user_id to each one

 # Spikes/Blockers
 - Using JS Native is still fairly new to many of us so it takes alot of research before implementing something
+- Certain stories/tasks need other stories/tasks to be completed first.
 - Alot of members have midterms and assignments for whole week
 - Work capacity will fluxuate based off our personal schedules (ie. exam season, times of increased workload)
+- Certain UI issues, for example sliders not working properly on web (reported issue online)

 # Team Capacity
 ___